Contact Employer Relations

 Guarantee Enough Hours for Co-op Credit

-Students in a full-time paid position generally work 40 hours per week.
-In order for a student to receive credit, the minimum requirement for full-time is 32 hours per week.
-Students working in unpaid positions must work at least 20 hours per week to receive credit.
+Students in a full-time paid position generally work 32-40 hours per week.
+In order for a student to receive credit, the minimum requirement is 20 hours per week.

 Provide an Appropriate Office Location for the Co-op

-Students are expected to work at the employer's office or project location.
-Students are not permitted to work from home or from an employer's home office.
+Students may work remotely, on-site, or they may work in a hybrid model.
+If working on-site, students are expected to work at the employer's office or project location.
+Students are not permitted to work from an employer's home office.

 Assign a Classification to the Position